mrryanlittle/pandas-challenge/README.md

 ## Thank You for Reading My ReadMe!

-Thank you for reading my readme, it is my first and I am always looking for feedback and work.
+Thank you for reading my readme, I am always looking for feedback and work.
 Feel free to message me on GitHub or LinkedIn if you would like to connect.

 [GitHub](https://github.com/mrryanlittle) - [LinkedIn](https://www.linkedin.com/in/ryanlittle01/)